 Looking for something by the sea?
 Although one of the further day trips on this list, consider it well worth the journey.
 Famous for its wondrous white rock formations that jut into the sea, Étretat is a nature lovers’ paradise.
 A church on the cliff, Chapelle Notre-Dame de la Garde, offers awe-inspiring panoramas of the Atlantic.
 Come to Étretat for fresh seafood, salty air, and gardens inspired by Monet – there’s even a casino!

 Étretat is two hours and forty five minutes by train, so, a doable day trip from Paris.

 Contribution: Jenna, I Know The Pilot

 Mont Saint Michel is a breathtaking sight – rising from the waters off the coast of Normandy, this famous tidal island is well worth a visit.

 A causeway traverses the tidal flats to the base of the island, where ramparts surround and protect the medieval village within.
 Home to around fifty residents, the island has experienced a broad range of occupants across the years.

 Strategically located off the French coast, the island has served both religious and military purposes throughout history.
 Now, the Abbey, perched atop the island, is home to several Nuns and Monks who still worship daily.

-Full of quaint shops, museums, churches and the ‘best omelette in the world’, a visit to Mont Saint Michel has something for everyone.
-A walk along the ramparts will give the best views, and no trip is complete without popping in to ‘La Mère Poulard’, the famous omelette restaurant.
+Full of quaint shops, museums, churches and the ‘best omelet in the world’, a visit to Mont Saint Michel has something for everyone.
+A walk along the ramparts will give the best views, and no trip is complete without popping in to ‘La Mère Poulard’, the famous omelet restaurant.
 The winding, cobbled streets and steep staircases culminate in the Abbey, with its medieval architecture and beautiful cloisters.